Alibaba to set up mobile gaming platform in China

 A person familiar with the matter said the platform may have its own dedicated app or could be integrated into existing Alibaba apps such as e-commerce app Mobile Taobao or Laiwang, a social messaging app.

-Alibaba's platform will have to compete with Tencent, which reported revenue of 338 million yuan ($55.86 million) from mobile gaming in the January-March quarter of last year.
+Alibaba's platform will have to compete with Tencent, which reported revenue of 338 million yuan from mobile gaming in the January-March quarter of last year.

 Tencent's social messaging app WeChat, which includes games, is used by more than half of all Chinese smartphone users.
 The number of monthly active WeChat users grew 124 percent year-on-year in the third quarter of 2013, and figures from domestic app stores showing Tencent's mobile games are also hugely popular.